 Best things to do in the Phi Phi Islands

 On every trip, we walk all day long.
-Both to see the sights, but also because we want to experience first-hand the full adventure and energy of the place we’re visiting.
-On this trip, which was actually our honeymoon trip, we had decided not to run around all day long.
+Both to see the sights and to experience firsthand the full adventure and energy of the place we’re visiting.
+On this trip, which was actually our honeymoon, we had decided not to run around all day.
 Therefore, we managed to combine quite a lot of lying about on the beaches, enjoying our cocktails whilst simultaneously having some unforgettable experiences and adventures.
 Here are some of the exploits we had below.

 The most touristic beaches of the island Ko Phi Phi are either on this central island or the closest ones to it.
 The most well-known ones on the central island are: